vinceskahan/v5wiki/Python-3-strategy.md

 The function `chr()` converts its argument into a string, which in the case of Python 2, is a sequence of one-byte characters.
 A string only one element long, (`'\n'`) is created.
 Problem solved.

 But, under Python 3, what is actually created is a Unicode string --- not at all what you want.
-So, you must explicitly tell it to create a sequence of one-byte characters:
+So, you must explicitly tell it to create a sequence of one-byte characters (type `bytes`):

 ```python
 import struct